ericksong91/penguins-galore/README.md

 6. Clicking the image or 'Return to Penguins' will take you back to the list of penguins.
 Clicking on 'Like?' will allow you to like the penguin and Vise Versa.

+7. Clicking on 'Add New Penguin' at the top of the list of penguins will allow you to add a new penguin.
+The user is able to enter the name, the scientific/latin name, a short 200 character description of the penguin and finally an image URL of the penguin.

+8. Clicking 'Hide' will hide the form from the user again.

-7. The navigation bar above will take you back to the homepage, the penguins list, or the about me page for the app author.
+9. The navigation bar above will take you back to the homepage, the penguins list, or the about me page for the app author.

 ![Usage](./src/images/penguinsgalore1.gif)